lequangkhai06/lequangkhai06/README.md

 # Hi 👋, I'm LE QUANG KHAI

-I specialize in server-side technologies, API development, and database management.
-My focus is on building efficient, scalable, and secure systems.
-Always eager to learn and explore cutting-edge technologies, I take pride in solving complex problems with creative and robust solutions.

 ---

 - 🌱 **Currently Learning**: Exploring **Vue.js** and diving into the world of **PHP**.